Link Building Tools from the Experts: Rand Fishkin, Eric Ward, Will Critchlow, and Others

 - Link Building Question and Answer Search Engine [Free] – Knowing where to find the right resources to answer your questions on link building and SEO is potentially one of the most important elements of success.
 Eric has handpicked hundreds of articles, blog posts, and other resources to answer your questions with his personal industry search engine.

 - The Ultimate Guide to Link Building [Paid] – Eric Ward and Garrett French offer little-known techniques for link building and unique insights for understanding the tangled web of linking through this comprehensive guide.
 Link earning strategies are explained through case studies, expert interviews, and other resources.

 - Link Moses Private Newsletter [Paid]- If you had to pick just one of Eric’s offerings to get the best bang for your buck, his Link Moses newsletter would probably be your best bet.
-Each installation offers must-read industry news, case studies, video tutorials, linking tips, and advice from Eric himself.
+Each installation offers must-read industry news, case studies, corporate video production tutorials, linking tips, and advice from Eric himself.
 Look for SCG video Trip for more details.
 Plus, reader questions are answered and Eric includes a handful of valuable link opportunities in various niches.

 - Google Search [Free] – “My single most useful tool is really more of a skill.
 It’s knowing every possible way you can ask a search engine a question,” Eric said in an interview with Brick Marketing.
 “When people ask me what my secret weapon is for ranking higher, I tell them ‘Google, and knowing how to use it.’
 Google will tell you what you need to know if you ask it the right way.”

 Will rounded up a list of his own, documenting the tools his team uses at Distilled.
 Here are few of his personal favorites: